Subscribe to PLMJ’s newsletters to receive the most up-to-date legal insights and our invitations to exclusive events.

 We are looking for people who aim to go further and face the future with confidence.

-The term ‘internal investigations’ has become an increasingly common part of organisational vocabulary.
-This is driven by two main factors.
-The first is legislative developments in recent years across a wide range of areas, such as (i) fighting corruption, financial fraud and money laundering; (ii) tackling harassment and discrimination; (iii) regulating lobbying activities aimed at public decision-makers; (iv) improving data governance and information security; and (v) responding to personal data breaches and cybersecurity incidents.
-The second factor is growing institutional and reputational concerns in the face of various highly public cases of companies and individuals being held accountable for unlawful or unethical actions within their organisations.
+On the one hand, this is driven by legislative developments in recent years across a wide range of areas, such as the fight against corruption, financial fraud, money laundering, harassment and discrimination, lobbying activities with public decision-makers, data governance and information security, and incidents involving personal data breaches and cybersecurity.
+On the other hand, this is driven by growing institutional and reputational concerns in the face of various (highly) public cases where companies and individuals have been held accountable for unlawful or unethical actions occurring within the organisation.

-Regardless of whether they are driven by legal obligation, moral imperative or reputational concerns, the fact remains that the most well-prepared organisations can no longer avoid investigating any suspicious incidents brought to their attention.
-Prudent organisations have already realised that this is an essential preventive tool.
+Whether driven by legal obligation, moral imperative or reputational concerns, the best-prepared organisations can no longer avoid the need to investigate and probe suspicious incidents that come to their attention, and prudent organisations have already realised that this is an essential preventive tool.

 Find out more in the guide prepared by our experts.